maoriko/python/README.md

 # python
 # In this repo i just want to learn
-you are more then welcome to look around aND suggesting for code. thank you!
+you are more then welcome to look around and suggesting for code. thank you!